Are you sick and tired of having an itchy chest while nursing your baby?

 Mastitis can also happen if your baby is not latching properly, or will not nurse out of one breast as often as the other.
-Ultimately, the milk ducts get clogged up, and milk is allowed to stagnate; left untreated, bacteria will develop and thrive in this milk, and infection will occur.
-(Source)
+Ultimately, the milk ducts get clogged up, and milk is allowed to stagnate; left untreated, bacteria will develop and thrive in this milk, and infection will occur.15What is mastitis?

-Left untreated, mastitis can become a dire health problem so, if you are worried that it’s the source of your itchy breasts, make an appointment with your doctor.
+Left untreated, mastitis can become a dire health problem.
+If worried it could be the cause of your itchy breasts, make an appointment with your doctor.

-The good news is that it is a very treatable condition.
+The good news is that it is very treatable.
 Your doctor will likely:

 - In rare cases, surgery may be required to drain an infected abscess